 It may be more difficult to prove this tort if the offending party’s negligence, not intent, caused the harms.
 In most cases, negligently or carelessly causing the breach is not the same as intentional tortious interference.
 When a third party – the “tortfeasor” – interferes with a contractual relationship between two other parties, he or she can create great economic strife.

 Tortious interference can lead to loss of goods, relationships, profits, employees, and an inability to do business.
 The victim may not realize a third party caused the breach of contract right away, if ever.
 This can lead to the business terminating the contract and cutting the losses.
 The party forced to breach the contract could face liability for the breach, or other harms if he/she refuses to oblige the third party.

-If you believe you’ve been the victim of tortious interference, visit an attorney.
+If you believe you’ve been the victim of tortious interference, speak with an attorney.
 A lawyer can investigate your claim and help you discover if a third party is involved in your recent contract breach with another party.
 Our team at Butler Prather LLP understands how damaging the wrongful actions of tortfeasors can be to innocent and unsuspecting parties.
-Contact our team to discuss the possibility of a tortious interference claim in Georgia.
+Contact our team to discuss the possibility of a tortious interference claim in Atlanta.